shashidhar22/NeST/README.md

    git clone https://github.com/shashidhar22/NeST
    ```

-2. Installing perquisites for Conda:
+2. Installing perquisites for Conda:R
    NeST requires [Python3](https://www.python.org/downloads/) to be installed with [Pip](https://pip.pypa.io/en/stable/installing/) available.
 Please make sure this is available on the system.
 To setup your runtime environment, we recommend using conda, the perquisites for conda can be installed using the following command

    ```